21

 –––––––––––––––––––––––––––––

 All consumers want and need visual information before they make a buying decision.
-If your company web site does not use any photography, potential customers might look through your window but most won’t walk through your door.
+If your company web site does not use any photography then potential customers might look through your window but most won’t walk through your door.
 This also applies to B2B markets.

-If your web site or other marketing material uses low quality photography, clip art, or store-bought stock pictures, your visual message to the public is: “We’re not concerned with our business image, we offer nothing special, we’re cheap.”
+If your web site or other marketing materials use low-quality photography, clip art, or cheap stock pictures, then your visual message to the public is: “We’re not concerned with our business image.
+We offer nothing special and we’re cheap.”

-Cheap photography always costs more.
-It will negatively affect both the business image and the bottom line.
+Cheap photography always costs more because it will negatively affect both the business image and the bottom line.
 Every customer who runs away due to the absence of pictures, or the use of cheap photography, is a lost sale.

 How many customers does your current photography scare away?